 Study Cannot Begin Until PI Addresses IRB Reviewer Concerns or Required Changes are Addressed by the PI and the Response is Approved by the IRB or the IRB Meets Its Own Criteria for Review

 The PI and study contact(s) will receive an email and task in iRIS that identify the review outcome.
 The Review Response Submission Form in iRIS will list the IRB's requested stipulations or comments (changes or clarifications).
 Review our tips for responding to post-review stipulations.

 - The criteria required by federal regulations for IRB approval have been met, although specific, non-substantial revisions may be required.
 The IRB approves the submission in principle.

-- The members require a written response from the investigator to directive stipulations or simple concurrences or specific non-substantive changes in the protocol and/or the recruitment and consent documents.
+- The members require a written response from the investigator to directive stipulations or simple concurrences or specific non-substantive changes in the protocol and/or the recruitment and Informed Consent Documents.

 - The investigator will be issued a Review Response Submission Form that will list the IRB's stipulations and comments.